jbirddog/blue/v6/README.md

 Blue aims to:

-1. Have a reasonably small, simplistic and hackable codebase that a single human can completely understand
+1. Have a reasonably small, simplistic and hackable codebase
+1. Be something that a single human can completely understand
 1. Help create minimalistic handcrafted applications
 1. Bring some fun back into the world

-This is the reference implementation for x86_64 Linux.
+This is the reference implementation for x86_64 GNU/Linux.

 ## Fair Warning

 It is important to realize that using Blue is agreeing to step into a world of brutal simplicity and minimalism.
 There are zero guardrails.
 You will not get an error message let alone a helpful one.
 Segfaults will happen and debugging often means taking a walk to think about what you've done wrong.
-To do anything non trivial hand jitting some machine code will be required.
-You will be responsible for, and understand the role of, every byte that lands in the output.
+To do anything non trivial, hand jitting some machine code will be required.
+You will be responsible for, and will understand the role of every byte that lands in the output.
+You will start with virtual nothing and craft exactly what you need, brick by brick.

 ## Building

 Blue is built using [fasm](https://flatassembler.net/).
-To build run `make` or `make -s -j 8`.
+To build run `make` or `make -s -j`.
 Once finished `./bin/blue` will be available along with bytecode files in `./obj`.

-## Opcodes
+## Running

-Opcodes are described in `b.inc` and are subject to change.
+Blue will interpret up to 8192 bytes of bytecode from stdin.
+When finished it will write up to 8192 bytes of your output to stdout.

 ## Working With Blue Bytecode

 By convention Blue bytecode files have a `.b` extension.
 A `.bo` file indicates partial bytecode that is meant to be joined into a complete `.b` file.
 This "linking" step is typically done with `cat`.
-Breaking code out into separate `.bo` files can facilitate code reuse and can speed up build times when `make -j 8` or similar is run.
+Breaking code out into separate `.bo` files aids in code reuse and can speed up build times when `make -j` or similar is run.
+The `Makefile` shows how bytecode is built/combined and intepreted to build standalone binaries.

 Currently there is no bytecode editor like you would see in a traditional `colorForth` system.
 I am using `fasm` to build `.bo` files from `.bo.asm` files.
 This is likely to change at some point, or I may just write some macros to make this less tedious.

+`make` will also build `./bin/btv` the Blue Terminal Viewer.
+Running `./bin/btv < file.b` or `./bin/btv < file.bo`
-Running `./ed.pl file.b` or `./ed.pl file.bo` will print the bytecode in a format that is closer to what one would expect when working with a `colorForth` code file.
+will print the bytecode in a format that one would expect when working with a `colorForth` code file. `btv` is a complete binary written in Blue.

-Running `make` will also build `./bin/btv` the Blue Terminal Viewer.
-Running `./bin/btv < file.b` or `./bin/btv < file.bo` will print the bytecode much like `ed.pl`.
-There are some TODOs for `btv` but once finished `ed.pl` will be removed. `btv` is a complete binary written in Blue.

-## Running
+## Opcodes

-Blue will read up to 8192 bytes of bytecode from stdin and when finished write its output to stdout.
+Opcodes are described in `b.inc` and are subject to change.

 ## Reading